The Qodana UI focuses on the single-shot analysis, making it easy to act on results and customize checks.

 The interactive sunburst diagram gives you an idea of how bad the situation is, what problems are the most prominent, and lets you drill down into the cause of the issue.

-Checks total and configuration
+Checks total and Profile settings

 Above the diagram, you can see the totals for detected problems and conducted checks as well as click the gear icon to configure the inspection profile.